OIF Statement Regarding Engagement with Companies on BIS Entity List

 Pursuant to EAR Section 734.7(a), unclassified “technology” and “software” is “published” when it has been made available to the public without restrictions upon its further dissemination, such as, among other things, through unlimited distribution at a meeting generally accessible to the public, or through public dissemination (i.e. unlimited distribution) in any form.

 Technical Information is released during the course of OIF technical meetings and discussions, development and release of final OIF specifications and other work product, and technical contributions to OIF (uploading to the OIF contribution site)

-All members of OIF (Members), and anyone else interested in optical internetworking specification development work who registers with OIF (Observers), can have access to Technical Information through the OIF contribution site.
-Any legal entity interested in optical internetworking standardization can be an OIF Member, anyone who is “technical qualified” can be an Observer, and OIF does not impose restrictions on further dissemination of Technical Information.
+All members of OIF (Members), and anyone else interested in optical internetworking specification development work who registers with OIF (Observers), can attend open OIF technical meetings and discussions and have access to corresponding Technical Information through the OIF contribution site.
+Any legal entity interested in optical internetworking standardization can be an OIF Member, anyone who is “technically qualified” can be an Observer, and OIF does not impose restrictions on further dissemination of published Technical Information.

 Each person or entity participating in OIF activities, whether through contributions, meetings, exchanges, discussions, or otherwise, remains responsible for ensuring that its technical contributions and disclosures (if any) do not include technology, software or other information that is subject to any U.S. or non-U.S. export control regulations.

 Members and Observers with questions regarding the impact of laws and regulations on their participation in OIF should direct those questions to their respective legal counsel.